aerugo/stina/README.md

    - Provide a clear description of your changes and indicate which planned feature you are contributing to.

-We appreciate your efforts and look forward to your contributions!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-I hope this README provides a comprehensive guide to using and customizing Stina.
-Feel free to reach out if you have any questions or need further assistance.